aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 James Bready shared images of some Aerial Photography rules that he has, and the BRL 54 rule has the following scales on its rear:
 **S&T, A | B, S, T, C | D**

-So it appears that there is no “standard” for the scales on the rear of the rule, but Pickett’s rules seem to reflect the scale set that Katz had in mind.
+So it appears that there is no “standard” for the scales on the rear of the Aerial Photography rule, but Pickett’s rules seem to reflect the scale set that Katz had in mind.

 I wondered if it would make sense to have an ST scale to calculate small angles for “slightly oblique” aerial photos.
 Or maybe other scales for triangles with small apex angles, like the scales of the Model 14 Artillery rule?